 TOT typically funds:

 For STR investors, understanding the flow of TOT is crucial.
 The guest pays the tax as part of their total booking cost, typically as a percentage added to their bill.
 The host (you, the investor) is responsible for collecting the tax from your guests, either directly or through your booking platform.
 Finally, the host is responsible for remitting the collected tax to the local tax authority, usually on a monthly or quarterly schedule.
+Managing this compliance process effectively often requires using specialized tax software for hosts to maintain proper records and ensure timely filings.
+Since transient occupancy tax rates vary significantly across different markets—for example, California's transient occupancy tax requirements differ substantially from other states—this should be a key consideration when selecting your investment location.

 TOT is calculated as a percentage of the gross rental revenue, which includes the nightly rate plus mandatory non-refundable fees (like cleaning fees).
 Refundable security deposits are generally excluded.
+Since transient occupancy tax by state varies significantly, reviewing occupancy tax rates by city helps you understand your local requirements.

 Example Scenario: An STR in "Exampleville"

 One of the most challenging aspects of TOT for multi-property investors is the significant variation in rates across locations.
 Since TOT is established locally, every city or county sets its own rate, leading to disparities within the same state.
+Understanding these local TOT requirements is crucial for maximizing short-term rental tax advantages.
+For platform-specific compliance details, consult our Airbnb occupancy tax guide.

 According to the City Treasurer's Office, the Transient Occupancy Tax in San Diego, California is 10.5%.
 Meanwhile, just 100 miles away in Palm Springs, California, the TOT rate jumps to 13%, as stated on the City of Palm Springs website.
 In contrast, Asheville, North Carolina maintains a combined city and county occupancy tax of 6%, according to the Buncombe County Tax Department.